×

 Jaclyn and Heather Klapperich didn’t grow up with the classic Halloween experience, so they ensured their first neighborhood together had a positive trick-or-treating experience.

 It wasn’t until years later that the crew—which they’ve nicknamed Bones Creek—came into their lives.
-The skeletons were a result of Heather’s trip to Home Depot two years ago.
+The skeletons were a result of Heather’s trip to Home Depot three years ago.

 “My wife came home and said, ‘Hey you’re probably going to make me return these, but I got six skeletons.’
 Once we pulled them out and I looked at the price tag, I was like, ‘Yeah we’re definitely going to keep these,’” Jaclyn says.